⚠ High Risk

 AI-Generated Phishing Emails

-Still the top threat of 2026.
 Over 80% of phishing emails are now AI-generated, with a 60% higher click rate than traditionally written scams.
 These emails are grammatically perfect, match your organization’s tone, and can appear to come from someone you know.
-You can no longer use poor writing as a warning sign.
+You can no longer use poor writing or odd phrasing as a warning sign.
+AI is also used to generate personalized spear-phishing emails using details pulled from LinkedIn and company websites.

 What to do: Verify any unusual request through a separate channel.
 Call the sender directly using a known number.
 Do not reply to the email or use any contact information provided within it.